 Thus, the fractured family in The Strange Thing About the Johnsons is a breath of fresh air.
 They aren’t an indictment of black home life as a whole any more than the Sawyer family in The Texas Chainsaw Massacre is an indictment of white home life.
 They’re a jacked-up family that just happens to be black.
 It’s the epitome of colorblind casting.
 And that’s a good thing.

 Of course, you’re still welcome to be repulsed by the storyline, but don’t say that the cast shouldn’t be black unless you’re prepared to say they shouldn’t be white either.
 Or Latino or Asian or Middle Eastern or whatever.
 Basically, feel free to wish this movie doesn’t exist, but personally, I’m glad it does.
 As a jaded filmgoer, it’s rare to come across something that catches me off guard, that makes me gasp, that challenges my sensibilities, and The Strange Thing About the Johnsons is just such a work.
+(Writer-director Ari Aster would go on to bring us feature films Hereditary and Midsommar, so “shock” is sort of his thing.)

 That said, it’s not shocking merely for shock’s sake.
 There’s a method to its madness.
 It’s pitch-black satire, not only undermining the traditional nuclear family, but also skewering self-help gurus (of which the father is one) and — a bit like Get Out — liberalism pushed to the extreme.
 The family’s overly permissive, touchy-feely but ultimately emotionally hollow approach to their issues is an exaggeration of the sensitive “snowflake” mentality (predating the recent over-politicization of the term) that causes the situation to snowball into an avalanche out of which even the self-help guru can’t dig himself </snow references>.